Key Takeaways

 Love bombing may not be obvious at first, but learning how to recognize the signs of this toxic cycle is the first step in ending the abuse.
 If you or someone you know is being love bombed, consider making an appointment with a qualified mental health professional.

 At Rula, we’re here to make it easier to access mental healthcare so you can prioritize your health, independence, and well-being.
-Using our simple therapist-matching tool, you can find a therapist who takes your insurance, understands your concerns, and can meet with you as soon as this week.
+Using our simple therapist-matching tool, you can find a therapist who takes your insurance, understands your concerns, and can meet with you as soon as tomorrow.